 - Buy a cheap Italian mobile phone.
 You can buy a pre-paid Italian mobile phone (you will have to determine what you want to pre-pay for…e.g., texts, talk minutes, etc.) and use that.
 Costs about 50 Euros.
 I recommend that during Rome Center check in you ask where you can buy such a phone close by and what type to get.
 The pre-paid Italian phones are convenient for calling locally (e.g., between students) and for the Rome Center to get a hold of you.
-In my experience, however, most of the contacting is done via text and the Facebook group using existing U.S. phones that everyone has.
+In my experience, however, most of the contacting is done via text and app messaging using existing U.S. phones that everyone has.

 Which medical care facilities should I go to if I need to go to one?

 If I’m getting financial aid, can I use some of it to buy an airplane ticket now?

 Yes.
 Your financial aid will show up in the fall quarter.
 When the cost of the program is due.
 However, you may borrow against this financial aid NOW to get some coin to pay for an airplane ticket and other expenses.
 The catch is that in order to do this neat trick, you must be enrolled at UW at the time you do this borrowing.
-So, if you will not be an enrolled student in the summer, you must do this borrowing during Spring Quarter 2017.
+So, if you will not be an enrolled student in the summer, you must do this borrowing during Spring Quarter.
 If you are going to receive financial aid or are already, please get in contact with UW Study Abroad now and make sure you understand how this process works.
 It’s a bit complicated to me…but they’ve done it many times before successfully.